 Primary cause

 The cause of an accident is directly connected to its consequences.
-The most devastating types of accidents are caused by speeding, with an HD of 1.497 and a FR of 0.281, which are significantly higher than the average of 1.455 and 0.204 (see Figure 14).
+The most devastating types of accidents are caused by speeding, with an HD of 1.497 and a FR of 0.281, which are significantly higher than the average of 1.455 and 0.204 (see Figure 13).
 Accidents caused by failure to yield to traffic have increased their severity with much higher increase rate than others.
-The intraclass correlation coefficients between fHDand fFRof different categories are shown in Table 8.